Skip to content

 Go SDK

-The CloudTaser Go SDK provides direct access to secrets stored in kernel-protected memory (memfd_secret) without environment variable exposure.
-It is designed for Go applications compiled with CGO_ENABLED=0, which are statically linked and cannot use the LD_PRELOAD interposer that CloudTaser provides for dynamically linked applications.
+The cloudtaser Go SDK provides direct access to secrets stored in kernel-protected memory (memfd_secret) without environment variable exposure.
+It is the recommended delivery path for high-sensitivity Go workloads that cannot tolerate the env-var intermediate that the default wrapper uses.

 How It Works

-1. The CloudTaser wrapper fetches secrets from an EU-hosted OpenBao/Vault instance and writes them into a memfd_secret file descriptor in KEY=VALUE\0 format.
+1. The cloudtaser wrapper fetches secrets from an EU-hosted OpenBao instance and writes them into a memfd_secret file descriptor in KEY=VALUE\0 format.

 2. The wrapper sets CLOUDTASER_SECRET_FD to the fd number and exec's the target application.